Ramakrishnanewbie/Ramakrishnanewbie/README.md

 # 💫 Hey There.
 I am Ramakrishna Chavali.
 ## 🤔 Wanna know about me?
-🔭 I’m currently a Student, persuing BTech. in Information Technology.<br>👯 I’m looking to collaborate on projects of Data Science.<br>🌱 I’m currently exploring the field of DS by learning practically.<br>💬 Ask me about My Life(Nothing's interesting though).<br>⚡ Fun fact is that I am Funny at times 😎.
+🔭 I’m currently a Student, pursuing BTech. in Information Technology.<br>👯 I’m looking to collaborate on projects of Data Science.<br>🌱 I’m currently exploring the field of DS by learning practically.<br>💬 Ask me about My Life(Nothing's interesting though).<br>⚡ Fun fact is that I am Funny at times 😎.

 ## 🌐 Socials: